umrover/mrover-workspace/ansible/README.md

 ## Development Box

 The Ansible machine configuration is in `devbox.yml`.
-It is intended to be used to set up the Vagrant box, but may also be used to set up a development environment on any Ubuntu system.
+It may be used to set up a development environment on any Ubuntu system.

+## Vagrant Box

+The Vagrant setup configuration is in `vagrant_devbox.yml`.
+It should *not* be used outside the Vagrant box.